Captain Cuts

 Captain Cuts is a songwriting, record production and remix team based in Los Angeles.
-The trio is composed of Ben Berger, Ryan McMahon and Ryan Rabin (son of Trevor), drummer and producer of the band Grouplove.
+The duo is composed of Ben Berger and Ryan Rabin (also formerly drummer and producer of the band Grouplove), but they also included Ryan McMahon.
 Collectively they have produced and co-written songs for artists such as Walk the Moon ("Shut Up and Dance"), Bebe Rexha ("I Got You"), Halsey, The Chainsmokers, Grouplove, Tove Lo, LÉON, Keith Urban, and Marina, among others.

 In December 2013, they signed a joint venture deal with Warner Bros Records to form Cuts Records, a record label through which to sign, produce and develop new artists.

-In 2016, they signed a record deal with Epic Records as artists and released their first single "Love Like We Used To" on October 14.
+In 2016, they signed a record deal with Epic Records as artists and released their first single "Love Like We Used To" in October of that year.

 Background and career

-Berger, McMahon and Rabin grew up in Los Angeles, going to the same high school and involved in the music scene.
+Berger and Rabin grew up in Los Angeles, going to the same high school and involved in the music scene.
 They first wrote together several years later, and when their creative dynamic felt natural after the first song, they continued working together, eventually forming Captain Cuts and becoming long-term collaborators.
+They released the mixtape If You’re Listening It's Never Too Late in 2015.
 Captain Cuts began performing DJ sets on a recurring basis at Emo Nite LA in 2016.

 The team was a featured artist on the 2018 NOTD and Felix Jaehn single "So Close", with a music video starring Sports Illustrated Swimsuit cover girl Camille Kostek.